Praemunire: Later developments

 Praemunire declined in importance, but experienced a resurgence under Henry VIII as the Protestant Reformation unfolded.
 First individuals were indicted for praemunire, then groups of clergy, and lastly the entire English clergy was accused of being agents of a foreign power (the Pope).
-The fall of both Lord Chancellor Thomas Cardinal Wolsey and Lord Great Chamberlain Thomas Cromwell was precipitated by a charge of praemunire.
+The fall of both Lord Chancellor Cardinal Thomas Wolsey and Lord Great Chamberlain Thomas Cromwell was precipitated by a charge of praemunire.
+William Barlow was pardoned by the crown for the crime in 1550 when he made a visitation at Wells deanery.
 In time, Henry asserted himself as "of the Church of England in Earth under Jesus Christ Supreme Head", and the clergy of the Church of England no longer answered to a foreign power.

 During the 19th century the Camerlengo of the time would on occasion communicate the death of a Pope to the British monarch (along with other rulers), and made occasional other communications.
 There was some discussion as to whether the Statute of Praemunire meant that no response could be made: the compromises reached included conveying messages on a 'private' rather than 'official' level, or going via the Hanoverian minister at London (responding as King of Hanover).
 Eventually it was decided that there was no legal obstacle to establishing formal diplomatic relations.

 The abolition in 1870 of forfeiture as a penalty for treason and felony did not apply to praemunire because it was a misdemeanour.